Crazy-Ace/LA-train/README.md

 `$ npm run gulp server`

 ##Service Worker:
 - Generate service work calling a task from gulp.
-The task going to set up all you need.
+The task will to set up all you need.

 `$ gulp generate-sw`

-##Creating Dist folder (not working)
+##Distribution
+- Generate dist folder with all needs such as minify, uglify, compress and others.

+`$ gulp dist`

 ##Features
 **Version 1.0.0**